Does the term “Facebook advertising” make your head spin?

 - Once you’ve promoted a post you can always pause it, cancel it or adjust your budget.
 You will only be charged based on the results received at that point.

-How to Use Facebook Promoted Posts
+How to Boost Posts With Facebook Promoted Posts

-1. Choose the post you wish to promote and click on the promote button on the lower right side of the post to get started.
+Click on the promote button on the lower right side of the post to get started.

 Once you do, your post is submitted for review to the Facebook ads team.

 Monitor Your Progress

 Savvy marketers monitor their progress and then adjust their strategy based on statistical data.

 - By default, Facebook targets the United States plus many other countries.
 If reaching fans in say the Ukraine isn’t your target, go ahead and make the necessary adjustments so you don’t waste time or budget on an irrelevant audience.

 - A simple way to conduct a split test is to send out a Sponsored Page Post Ad and a Promoted Post to page fans only.

 - Your goal is increased engagement so make the post fun, appealing and easy to respond to.
 You will receive a lot more feedback when you choose a topic your fans are passionate about and one that doesn’t require much thought to take action.

 The Pros and Cons of Promoted Posts

 Spending additional advertising dollars is not necessary as your base is already actively seeking out your page.

-If your reach is under 10% then promoted posts are worth considering and may help you re-engage and reconnect with fans that haven’t seen your posts in a while.
+If your reach is under 2%, promoted posts are worth considering and may help you re-engage and reconnect with fans that haven’t seen your posts in a while.